indiepocalypse/indie_play_be/app/commands/README.txt

 // TODO: an `offer` command
 // TODO: currently when args of commands are out of bounds (say negative percentage) no error description is returned
 // TODO: integrate request, offer and merge commands
+// TODO: a bug -- when opening a pull request with a request for merge the mergeability is undecideable initially.
+Some wait has to be put in there...